mami-project/pathspider/doc/using.rst

 Data Formats
 ------------

-PATHspider uses `newline delimited JSON <http://ndjson.org/>`_ for both the input and output format.
-This gives flexibility in the actual contents of the data as different tests may require data to remain associated with jobs, for example the Alexa ranking of a webserver, so that it can be present in the final output, or in some cases the data may be used as part of the test, for example when running tests against authoritative DNS servers and needing to
+PATHspider uses `newline delimited JSON <http://ndjson.org/>`_ (ndjson) for the output format.
+At present, the input format is CSV although in future versions we will deprecate the CSV input format and use a ndjson format input to unify the data formats.
+The ndjson format gives flexibility in the actual contents of the data as different tests may require data to remain associated with jobs, for example the Alexa ranking of a webserver, so that it can be present in the final output, or in some cases the data may be used as part of the test, for example when running tests against authoritative DNS servers and needing to